dradaku/nobi-ai-genesis-lab/README.md

 3. **Mint**: Once you've created your digital asset, customize your Zora Coin parameters and mint
 4. **Share**: Share your minted coin with your audience to build your creator economy

-## Deployment

-To deploy the application, follow these steps:

-1. Open your project on [Lovable](https://lovable.dev/projects/5d2c1f79-abdc-4fe2-9760-79bce417f254)
-2. Click on Share > Publish

-## Adding Screenshots

-To add your own screenshots to this README:

-1. Take screenshots of your application's key interfaces
-2. Store these images in your project's public directory or upload to an image hosting service
-3. Replace the placeholder image URLs in this README with your actual image URLs

 ## Custom Domain Setup

 To connect a custom domain: